NawaMan/LayoutMode/README.md

 The following code will cause the mode to change to desktop mode when the width is 800px or wider

     @media(min-width: 800px) {
-        body > .css-layout-mode-selector > div.mode-mobile { display: none;}
+        body > .css-layout-mode-selector > div.mode-mobile { display: none; }
-        body > .css-layout-mode-selector > div.mode-desktop { display: block;
+        body > .css-layout-mode-selector > div.mode-desktop { display: block; }
     }
-    }

 That is when the page is 800px or narrower the body element will have 'mode-mobile' class and it will have 'mode-desktop' class when the page is wider than 800px.

 # Why use LayoutMode

-## Mode name represent intentions
+## Mode names represent intentions
 Each mode has a name associated with it.
 This is far different from having to interpret the media queries and the CSS rules.
 The team members can use the name to communication.
-The name such as 'mobile', 'desktop', 'reader' modes directly communicate what sort of look you are trying to achieve.
+The names such as 'mobile', 'desktop', 'reader' modes directly communicate what sort of look you are trying to achieve.

-**Jack:** Jill, I think the header text has too much pedding on my phone, can you fix that.
+**Jack:** Jill, I think the header text has too much padding on my phone, can you fix that.

 **Jill:** One second.

     bode.mode-mobile h1 {